sanchit48/Huffman-Compressor/README.md

 # Huffman-Compressor

-This Project used Huffman Algorithm for lossless compression of a text file.
+This Project uses Huffman Algorithm for lossless compression of a text file.